 "...the first thing we love is a scene.
 For love at first sight requires the very sign of its suddenness...and of all the arrangements of objects, it is the scene which seems to be seen best for the first time: a curtain parts: what had not yet ever been seen is discovered in its entirety, and then devoured by the eyes...the scene consecrates the object I am going to love...Is the scene always visual?
 It can be aural, the frame can be linguistic: I can fall in love with a sentence spoken to me...which will inhabit me like a memory" (Barthes, Howard trans., 192).

-All sound design is programmed in MaxMSP, controlled via a simple interface as shown below:
+All sound design is programmed in MaxMSP, routed through via a simple interface as shown below:

 Building off of the technical work of Jaime Oliver's Silent Drum, I used two webcams to track the one-dimensional positioning of the users' touch.
 Adapting Oliver's PD patch, I routed data from the webcam through PD to MaxMSP to trigger and process audio.
 The black spandex folded in half lengthwise, then stretched and secured along pipe trusses via U-bolts attached to eyelets in the fabric.
 The webcams, as shown in the picture below, are positioned behind the spandex walls and monitor the position of black peaks created by users pressing against the fabric.